Skip to content

 5. Backup and Restore SMS, Call logs, and Wi-Fi settings.

-Download Titanium Backup App
+Download the Titanium Backup App

 Take your 1st backup with Titanium Backup